eslint/eslint/docs/src/rules/sort-keys.md

 * `minKeys` - Specifies the minimum number of keys that an object should have in order for the object's unsorted keys to produce an error.
 Default is `2`, which means by default all objects with unsorted keys will result in lint errors.
 * `natural` - if `true`, enforce properties to be in natural order.
 Default is `false`.
 Natural Order compares strings containing combination of letters and numbers in the way a human being would sort.
 It basically sorts numerically, instead of sorting alphabetically.
 So the number 10 comes after the number 3 in Natural Sorting.
 * `allowLineSeparatedGroups` - if `true`, the rule allows to group object keys through line breaks.
 In other words, a blank line after a property will reset the sorting of keys.
 Default is `false`.
 * `ignoreComputedKeys` - if `true`, the rule ignores all computed keys and doesn't report unsorted properties separated by them.
+A computed key will reset the sorting of the following non-computed keys.
 Default is `false`.

 Example for a list: